mattis-code/neurotoken-zk-health-system/docs/orchestrator/ORCHESTRATOR_OVERVIEW.md

-# ZK Orchestrator — Overview
+# NeuroToken ZK Health System — Orchestrator Layer

+The Orchestrator is the integration hub of the system.
-The orchestrator coordinates:
+It coordinates:
+- hashing pipeline
-- serialization
+- serialization pipeline
-- hashing
+- domain validation
-- proof envelope generation
-- domain → ZK bridging
+- ZK light flow (future)
+- sync
-- multi-language output parity
+- telemetry

-All logic is public-safe.
+- BHBR/BHT readiness

+It exposes a stable API for external developers.